inputstick/InputStickAPI-iOS/README.md

 Usage example:
 move cursor to the right with left mouse button pressed (remember to release button):
-`[inputStickManager.mouseHandler sendCustomReportWithButtons:MouseButtonLeft x:0 y:50 scroll:0 sendASAP:YES];`
+`[inputStickManager.mouseHandler sendCustomReportWithButtons:MouseButtonLeft x:0 y:50 scroll:0 flush:YES];`

 The handler emulates mouse with 8 buttons and scroll wheel.
 Mouse Interface uses relative screen coordinates (changes cursor position by dx,dy).
 It is recommended to use Mouse Interface for tasks like real-time remote control, when user moves the cursor.